The biggest problem for new investors isn’t a lack of info, but information overload.

 One of the most famous schools of active investing is known as value investing.
 This is the method taught to Warren Buffett by his mentor Benjamin Graham.
 Needless to say, it made the Oracle of Omaha famous and very, very rich.

-Unfortunately, Mr Buffett’s knowledge about value investing is spread out across multiple sources, from annual reports to books by friends and relatives.
+Unfortunately, Mr Buffett’s knowledge is spread out across multiple sources, from annual reports to books by friends and relatives.

 Action to Take

-This test will help you to start thinking about your risk appetite, although it’s no substitute for watching your most beloved stock drop 20% over 2 days.
+This test will help you to start thinking about your ability to tolerate risk, although it’s no substitute for watching your favourite stock drop 20% over 2 minutes.

 Book 5: The Most Important Thing

-Many active investors tend to focus their energies outwards, analysing business metrics like efficiency ratios, discounted cash flow calculations and levered beta.
+Many active investors tend to focus their energies outwards, analyzing business metrics like efficiency ratios, discounted cash flow calculations and levered beta.

 Action to Take